OTAK theses

 Choosing your subject

-OTAK students do not have to write a thesis in each of their subjects.
-If your chosen subject is English, the regulations below should be followed.
+OTAK students are not required to write a thesis in both their subjects.
+If you have chosen English as your subject, please follow the regulations outlined below.

-If the student chooses a topic more closely related to literature, culture or linguistics than to the teaching and learning of English, the supervisor should be an instructor from the Department of English Studies, the Department of American Studies, or the Department of English Linguistics.
-In such cases, the specific guidelines for MA theses of these departments apply, but the thesis must include a chapter that discusses teaching aspects and implications.
+If your chosen topic is more closely related to literature, culture, or linguistics than to the teaching and learning of English, your supervisor should come from the Department of English Studies (DES), the Department of American Studies (DAS), or the Department of English Linguistics (DELG).
+In these cases, the MA thesis guidelines of the respective department apply.
+However, the thesis must include a chapter discussing teaching aspects and implications.

 The supervisor will provide guidance in the following areas: